papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 SS58 Address:      5HbqmBBJ5ALUzho7tw1k1jEgKBJM7dNsQwrtfSfUskT1a3oe
 ```

-Ensure to execute this command twice to generate the keys for both the account and session keys.
+Ensure that this command is executed twice to generate the keys for both the account and session keys.
 Save them for future reference.

 ## Generate and Customize the Chain Spec